 - Cook the pasta in a large pan of boiling salted water until al dente.

-- Halfway through the pasta’s cooking time, heat the oil in a large pan and fry the guanciale or pancetta until crisp.
+- Halfway through the pasta’s cooking time, heat a large pan and fry the guanciale or pancetta until crisp.
 Take it off the heat.

 - When the pasta is ready, drain and add to the pan with the guanciale and mix thoroughly, tossing the spaghetti and coating it with all the lovely flavours in the pan.